JoySmarty/Maji_Ndogo_Part1/README.md

   Challenges: Easily contaminated by industrial waste, sewage, and agricultural runoff.

   Usage: Common in rural communities without water infrastructure.
+  Sample: This is a river in the province of Sokoto - Maji_Ndogo_Part_1/assets/images/River.PNG

 ### Well